learn-co-curriculum/phase-1-html-forms/README.md

 `name` attribute of the `input` is provided to the `label`'s `for` attribute and the browser knows to put them close to each other.

-While labels are not strictly necessary on HTML forms, they increase the usability and accessibility for those using the web with assistive devices.
+Labels are not strictly necessary on HTML forms.
+They make our site better for those using assistive devices.
 It's the Right Thing to Do.

 Why do we put _both_ labels _and_ placeholders?
 First, not all browsers and assistive devices support placeholder attributes.
-Additionally labels help assistive devices help users who need them more easily enter data.
+Labels help assistive devices help users who need them more easily enter data.
 Again, it's part of our desire to create an inclusive and accessible web.

 ### Password Inputs